-&lt;sup>b See Section 3.3, "Reversion", page 6 for more information.
+&lt;sup>b See Section 3.3.
+Reversion, page 6 for more information.

-- c Application of pacing therapy at an excessive rate such that it causes symptoms or compromised cardiac hemodynamics. - d Inadequate tachyarrhythmia therapy (failure to provide anti-tachyarrhythmia pacing, cardioversion, or defibrillation therapy). - e Pacemakers will switch their operating mode and rate in the presence of a strong magnet.
-For pacemakers that have not reached recommended replacement time (RRT) or elective replacement indication (ERI), the device will operate in VVI mode with a pacing rate of 85 min-1.
-For pacemakers that have reached RRT or ERI, the pacemaker will revert to VVI mode with a pacing rate of 65 min-1 in the presence of a strong magnet.
-Asynchronous pacing can cause an arrhythmia induction. - f Tachyarrhythmia detection and anti-tachyarrhythmia pacing therapy are available in some models of pacemakers.
-Exposure to static magnetic fields can result in inadequate tachyarrhythmia therapy. - g Static magnetic fields do not affect pacing in ICDs.
+&lt;sup>c Application of pacing therapy at an excessive rate such that it causes symptoms or compromised cardiac hemodynamics.

+&lt;sup>d Inadequate tachyarrhythmia therapy (failure to provide anti-tachyarrhythmia pacing, cardioversion, or defibrillation therapy).

+&lt;sup>e Pacemakers will switch their operating mode and rate in the presence of a strong magnet.
+For pacemakers that have not reached recommended replacement time (RRT) or elective replacement indication (ERI), the device will operate in an asynchronous mode at 85 min-1.
+For pacemakers that have reached RRT or ERI, the pacemaker will operate in an asynchronous mode at 65 min-1.
+Asynchronous pacing can induce an arrhythmia.

+&lt;sup>f Tachyarrhythmia detection and anti-tachyarrhythmia pacing therapy are available in some models of pacemakers.
+Exposure to static magnetic fields can result in inadequate tachyarrhythmia therapy.

+&lt;sup>g Static magnetic fields do not affect pacing in ICDs.